History of Water Contamination Cases in the US - Finding Solutions To Water Pollutions

 When did water pollution laws emerge in the United States?

-1. Clean Water Act (1972) sets water quality standards for regulating pollutants to preserve clean water bodies across the nation.
+1. The Clean Water Act (1972) sets water quality standards and regulates pollutants to preserve clean water bodies nationwide.

 2. The Safe Drinking Water Act (1974) established nationwide water quality requirements yet managed public water system regulations for compliance.